contact@mongoliainc.com

 India’s partnership with Mongolia highlights international cooperation as well as collaboration against terrorism while listing all possible areas of cooperation despite the challenges of geographic distance.

 China and Russia jointly pressured Mongolia to join the Shanghai Cooperation Organization.
 As a result, Mongolia became an observer in 2005.
 Meanwhile, Mongolia has been sending its soldiers to the UN Peacekeeping missions.
-The year 2022 marks the 20th anniversary of Mongolia’s participation in the United Nations peacekeeping.
+The year of 2022 marks the 20th anniversary of Mongolia’s participation in the United Nations peacekeeping.

 The country seeks partnerships and investment from Western countries under the third neighborhood policy.